Being a member of the Safe Space Alliance

-At Sensitive and Queer, we are happy to be listed with the Safe Space Alliance, a global LGBTQ+ led organisation that helps people identify, navigate, and create spaces that are actively safe for LGBTQ+ communities.
+Sensitive and Queer is appreciative to be listed with the Safe Space Alliance, a global LGBTQ+ led organisation that helps people find and create spaces that are actively safe for LGBTQ+ communities.

 The Safe Space Alliance is a LGBTQI+ led nonprofit organisation that helps people identify, navigate, and create safe spaces for LGBTQI+ communities worldwide